Presenter: Sophie Brown, Tax partner, UK

 Many countries now have a legal requirement to provide segmented P&Ls as part of TP documentation or as part of TP tax audits, while other countries are transitioning towards this or may already require companies to provide segmentations on an ad-hoc basis.
 Furthermore, scrutiny by tax authorities is also placed on the reconciliation between the figures disclosed within TP documentation and financial statements.

 The challenging part comes from preparing timely and accurate P&L segmentation because it is required across multiple dimensions and needs a cost centre and key information from a variety of sources too.
 Being able to prepare segmented P&Ls allows better control over profit and cost allocation which ultimately establish the basis of the tax control framework.

 Presenter: Annelies Dieusaert, Tax Partner, Belgium

-The fifth video of the OTP video series looks at the common pain point that faces many organizations, the difficulty in producing segmented P&Ls, and we discuss how we have helped a multinational client automate this process enabling them to have in-year visibility of the implementation of TP policies.
+The fifth video of the OTP video series looks at the common pain point that faces many organisations, the difficulty in producing segmented P&Ls and we discuss how we have helped a multinational client automate this process enabling them to have in-year visibility of the implementation of TP policies.